OctopusDeploy/blog/blog/2018-06/octopus-cloud-dogfooding.md

 ## Security

-Implementing Octopus Cloud has meant we've been focused on all aspects of security.
+Implementing Octopus Cloud has meant we've even more focused on all aspects of security.
 When using [output variables](https://octopus.com/docs/deployment-process/variables/output-variables) to pass around API keys, we realised that there was a potential flaw here where sensitive values could end up outputted as plain-text in logs.
-There's now a `-sensitive` parameter to ensure this can't happen.
+There's [now](https://octopus.com/blog/octopus-release-2018.6#sensitive-output-variables) a `-sensitive` parameter to ensure this can't happen.

 ## Workers unite!

 For a long time, you've been able to run your own scripts on the Octopus Server.
 In a high-trust environment, this has not been a problem, but for some organisations (and especially in a SaaS world) this is less than ideal.
-To address this, we added the ability to specify a user account to use when running scripts on the server - on the 'built-in worker'.
+To address this, we added the ability to specify a user account to use when running scripts on the server - on the [built-in worker](https://octopus.com/docs/administration/workers/built-in-worker).
 That allows us to run scripts as a separate, low privileged user, reducing the potential impact.

 While this significantly reduces the scope for things going wrong, it's still not as good as we want.
 We've done a whole lot of work to implement Workers (a way to configure one or more tentacles as places to offload work - including running scripts - from the Octopus server) the first part of which [dropped in 2018.6.0](https://octopus.com/blog/octopus-release-2018.6).
 This lays the groundwork for allowing us, in the future, to farm these run-on-server tasks out to single-use containers - giving us much greater isolation.